 In other words, the people that make this country great, they're loving this idea.

-You know, we spoke, we talk the talk of elitists.
+We talk the talk of elitists.

 And I don't know why people don't understand if you're investing in the stock market.

-Frankly, if it's money that you're going to need it in the next 10 years, you probably should be reducing your exposure dramatically.
+Frankly, if it's money that you're going to need in the next 10 years, you probably should be reducing your exposure dramatically and thinking more along the lines of wealth preservation.

-I mean, when treasury returns for one two-year treasuries were 5%.
+I mean, when treasury returns for one, two-year treasuries were 5%.

 I'm like, yeah, I like that option better than the risk of the stock market, especially a stock market that's probably long overdue for a correction.